-Certain of our assets were measured at fair value on a non-recurring basis during the three months ended March 31, 2023 and the year ended December 31, 2022.
+Certain of our assets were measured at fair value on a non-recurring basis during the six months ended June 30, 2023 and the year ended December 31, 2022.
 The IPR&D intangible asset related to our rostafuroxin drug candidate was recorded at its estimated fair value as a result of the impairment tests performed during 2022.
-Our goodwill was also recorded at its estimated fair value as a result of the impairment test performed in 2022 and during the three months ended March 31, 2023 (See the section titled, "Note 4 - Summary of Significant Accounting Policies - Intangible Assets and Goodwill").
+Our goodwill was also recorded at its estimated fair value as a result of the impairment tests performed in 2022 and during the six months ended June 30, 2023, which resulted in the goodwill being written down to zero as of June 30, 2023.
+(See the section titled, "Note 4 - Summary of Significant Accounting Policies - Intangible Assets and Goodwill").

 Significant factors considered in estimating the fair value of the IPR&D intangible asset related to our rostafuroxin drug candidate include the risks inherent in the development process, including the likelihood of achieving commercial success and the cost and related time to complete the remaining development.
 Future cash flows for the IPR&D intangible asset were estimated based on forecasted revenue and costs, taking into account the expected product life cycle, market penetration, and growth rates.
 Other significant estimates and assumptions inherent in this approach include (i) the amount and timing of the projected net cash flows associated with the IPR&D intangible asset; (ii) the discount rate, which seeks to reflect the various risks inherent in the projected cash flows; and (iii) the tax rate, which considers geographic diversity of the projected cash flows.
-Quantitative information about the significant unobservable inputs used in the fair value measurement of the IPR&D intangible asset included a discount rate of 20.0% and a tax rate of 30.0%, respectively, for 2022.
+Quantitative information about the significant unobservable inputs used in the fair value measurement of the IPR&D intangible asset include a discount rate of 20.0% and a tax rate of 30.0%, respectively, for 2022.
 While we use the best available information to prepare our cash flows and discount rate assumptions, actual future cash flows could differ significantly based on the commercial success of the related drug candidate and market conditions which could result in future impairment charges related to the indefinite-lived intangible asset balance.